Datahenge/btu_scheduler_daemon/WHY.md

 Maybe the Redis Queue persisted data to an RDB file.
 Maybe not.
 I need some guarantees that no matter what, these Tasks are running, exactly per their definition in the MySQL tables.

 But how?

+#### Problem #2:  Cron as Coordinated Universal Time (UTC)
+RQ Scheduler and RQ expect that `cron` expressions are written per UTC.
+From a system perspective, this is fantastic.
+UTC is a very reliable way of both storing datetime values.
+But also running them at precisely the correct moment.

+However, from a user perspective...writing cron in UTC is awful.

+Assume you have a Schedule that must execute at 7:00PM local time, the entire year.
+To accomplish this you must:

+1. Initially write your Schedules with 1 cron expression, based on the delta between local time and UTC.
+2. You set a reminder to login the morning after Daylight Savings Time begins.
+3. You adjust your Schedule to a *different* cron expression, based on the **new** delta betwen your local time, and UTC.

+Repeat this process for *every other Schedule you have*.

+😬

+A better idea is this:

+* Users write their `cron` expressions against a local Time Zone.
+* Each of those `cron` expressions evaluates into an array of *multiple* UTC cron expressions:
+  * Before DST
+  * After DST
+  * (many more possibilities)
+* The scheduler treats the 1 User Schedule as being **many** system-level Queue Schedules, for the same Task.

+This would work great.
+But the code to perform this has to be written *somewhere* ...

 ### Automation Options